 Perhaps it is your first time cooking steak or maybe you are keen to find out some griddle tips, because this ridged pan is so handy in the kitchen.
 Either way, read on for my foolproof recipe and learn how to griddle steak like a pro every time you make it.

 Barbecuing is one of the best ways to cook this cut of meat, because you can’t beat the lovely smoky flavor, but what happens if you can’t barbecue and you don’t want to pan-fry?
 The answer is using a ridged griddle pan.
 Not only can you cook the steak without adding any fat, but you can make crisscross marks on it and they add a certain charm to the meat.
 See how knowing how to griddle steak means you can rustle up something really amazing?

 I cook strip steaks all the time, usually with the griddle.
 We live in the Netherlands and don’t have room on our tiny balcony for any kind of grill.
 I like to use the griddle for meat, chicken, even salmon.
-I haven’t used it for sweet items like griddled bananas, but the sky is the limit and you could use it with any meat, fish, veggies or sweet ingredients, anything you wish to cook on the stove and give nice grill-marks to.
+I haven’t used it for sweet items like griddled bananas, but the sky is the limit.
+This means you could use it with any meat, fish, veggies or sweet ingredients, anything you wish to cook on the stove and give nice grill-marks to.

 How to Griddle Steak: A Very Important Tip

 Anyway, one of the most important tips of all about griddling steak is to let the meat come to room temperature before doing anything, and that is going to take about 45 minutes depending on the temperature in your kitchen and the size of the steaks, of course).

 If you choose not to do this, the chilled steak is going to seize up on the hot griddle and it will come out tough instead of tender, and nobody wants that!
 So let it come to room temperature – that is the best advice I can give you about learning how to griddle steak.Print